 In this way, under private property institutions, each individual uses his own resources to pursue his own ends.
-Cooperation occurs either when several individuals perceive that they can more easily achieve a common end jointly than individually or when they find that they can more easily achieve their different ends by cooperating through trade, each helping the others achieve their ends in exchange for their helping him achieve his.
+Cooperation occurs either when several individuals perceive that they more easily can achieve a common end jointly than individually or when they find that they more easily can achieve their different ends by cooperating through trade, each helping the others achieve their ends in exchange for their helping him achieve his.

 Under institutions of public property, property is held (the use of things is controlled) by political institutions and that property is used to achieve the ends of those political institutions.
-Since the function of politics is to reduce the diversity of individual ends to a set of common ends (the ends of the majority, the dictator, the party in power, or whatever person or group is in effective control of the political institutions), public property imposes those common ends on the individual.
-"Ask not what your country can do for you; ask rather what you can do for your country."
-Ask not, in other words, how you can pursue what you believe is good but how you can pursue what the government tells you is good.
+Since the function of politics is to reduce the diversity of individual ends to a set of 'common ends' (the ends of the majority, the dictator, the party in power, or whatever person or group is in effective control of the political institutions), public property imposes those 'common ends' on the individual.
+'Ask not what your country can do for you; ask rather what you can do for your country."
+Ask not, in other words, how you can pursue what you believe is good, but how you can pursue what the government tells you is good.